 If you were unable to find the information you were looking for on our website, you can file an information request using one of these options.
 In your request, please describe in detail the records you are requesting.
 Incomplete, insufficient, or inaccurate requests may be returned or delayed.
 Submit an online for each information request.
 Any questions about information requests may be directed to the MPCA Records Management staff (651-757-2728, 844-828-0942).

 There is no charge to review public records at our offices.
 If you want copies of records, the MPCA charges a $25.70/hour fee for record requests that take longer than three hours to complete.
 Use our worksheet to estimate your information-request charges:

-The Minnesota Government Data Practices Act (MGDPA) regulates the collection, creation, storage, maintenance, dissemination, and access to government data in government entities.
-Under the act, all governmental data are accessible to the public for both inspection and copying unless there is a federal law, state statute or temporary classification that classifies them as not public.
+- Minnesota's Government Data Practices Act (Minn.
+Stat. § 13) regulates government data in government entities.
+All governmental data are accessible to the public unless a federal law, state statute, or temporary classification designates them as not public.